Analytic structure of the high-energy gravitational amplitude: multi-H diagrams and classical 5PM logarithms: Power Counting in Gravity and When it Fails

 The difficulty with the gravitational perturbative series arises from the fact that the effective gravitational charge grows with energy, scaling as $G_N s = \alpha_C / \alpha_Q$.
 This means that at high energy, the expansion cannot be uniformly controlled unless we restrict to observables that are insensitive to short-distance (contact) interactions.
 Such observables correspond to scattering between well-separated particles, described by localized wave packets with large angular momentum~\cite{Kosower:2018adc}.
 Even within this regime, however, local UV-sensitive effects can generate nonlocal contributions at higher loops.
 Calculational control is regained if the amplitude eikonalizes in impact-parameter space~\cite{DiVecchia:2023frv}, where it takes the form

 with $\delta_{\text{Cl}}$ and $\Delta_Q$ representing the classical and quantum contributions, respectively, expanded as

-For massive scattering, with $m^2 \gg |t|$, eikonalization is known to hold~\cite{Levy:1969cr,Akhoury:2013yua,Du:2024rkf}, whereas in the strictly massless case it fails at sufficiently high orders~\cite{DiVecchia:2019kta}.
-While in the EFT we will be working in the massless case, our Regge theory approach originates from the massive regime and smoothly extends to the massless limit at leading order in~$\lambda$, thereby providing an a posteriori justification for the use of the eikonal framework.
-Hence, our target calculations will not be affected by eikonalization breakdown.
+For massive scattering, with $m^2 \gg |t|$, eikonalization is known to hold~\cite{Levy:1969cr,Akhoury:2013yua,Du:2024rkf}, whereas in the strictly massless case evidence from $\mathcal{N}=8$ supergravity suggests that it can fail at subleading-logarithmic accuracy starting at 4PM~\cite{DiVecchia:2019kta}.
+Although in the EFT we will work in the massless case, our Regge theory approach originates from the massive regime and smoothly extends to the massless limit at leading order in~$\lambda$.
+Consequently, at leading logarithmic accuracy our target calculations will not be affected by any possible eikonalization breakdown.